Accessing your Outlook email

 All UNSW staff can switch to the ‘New’ Outlook to enhance your email experience.
 This will integrate some Microsoft Office 365 apps, into your Outlook email, including Copilot to help you write clearer, mistake-free emails, and to remind you to follow up on important conversations.
 It will also integrate your Teams Group mailboxes into your Outlook inbox menu.

-For more information on using the 'New' Outlook, go to Microsoft support.
+For more information on using the 'New' Outlook, go to Microsoft support, opens in a new window.

 Accessing your alumni email